alelavelli/rust-rl/README.md

 I know that all these algorithms are not used in industry world but they can be a useful starting point to learn both Reinforcement Learning and Rust.

 The repository is structured as a workspace with two packages:
-- `rlalgs`: library crate with learning algorithms and policies
+- `rlalgs`: library crate with learning algorithms and policies;
-- `rlenv`: library crate with enviroment traits
+- `rlenv`: library crate with enviroment traits.

 # `rlalgs` package